Peer-Reviewed Publications

 Works in Progress & Papers Under Review

 Stephanie Ternullo.
-“The Political Consequences of Concentrated Advantage.”
+“The Politics of Concentrated Advantage.”